acoh64/mosaix-pde/paper/paper.md

 Parameters for the PDEs can in general be `Equinox` modules [@kidger2021equinox], making it easy to take gradients with respect to the parameters regardless of the type of function using filter or partition transformations.
 Several useful functions that can be used as PDE parameters are provided as `Equinox` modules in the functions module, including periodic CNNs and Legendre polynomial expansions.
 The solvers are subclasses of `diffrax.AbstractSolver` and provide implementations of specialized time stepping methods for specific PDEs.
-The specification of a Domain, Equation, and a Solver is required for all downstream use cases of `pat-pde-opt`.
+The specification of a Domain, Equation, and a Solver is required for all downstream use cases of `mosaix-pde`.

 Two interfaces are provided through the `PDEModel` and `PDEEnv` class for integrating with machine learning methods.
 The `PDEModel` is initialized with a combination of a Domain, Equation, and Solver, and provides three main methods.